EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation

 \section{Introduction}

-Websites have become fundamental to modern digital life, serving as essential platforms for information retrieval, business transactions, social interaction, and education.
-As of 2025, approximately 1.1 billion active websites exist worldwide, with around 177,372 new websites emerging daily~\cite{website_statistics_2025}.
 Converting webpage designs into functional UI code represents a critical yet labor-intensive bottleneck in web development.
 Manual translation of UI designs into code is both time-consuming and requires specialized domain expertise, creating significant barriers to rapid web development.
 Multimodal Large Language Models (MLLMs), with their remarkable capabilities in visual-language understanding, show significant potential for visually rich code generation applications, such as creating UIs~\cite{wan2024automatically,zhang2025empowering}, slides~\cite{tang2025slidecoder}, and posters~\cite{pang2025paper2poster}.
 This success has recently spurred considerable interest within the software engineering research community, particularly in UI-to-code (UI2Code) conversion.
 For example, DCGen~\cite{wan2024automatically} employs a divide-and-conquer strategy to generate submodule code before assembly, while DeclarUI~\cite{zhou2024bridging} combines element segmentation with page transition graphs for mobile app UI generation.
 UICopilot~\cite{gui2025UICopilot} adopts hierarchical generation by creating HTML structures before components, and LayoutCoder~\cite{wu2024mllm} introduces layout-aware frameworks for preserving UI layout fidelity.
 However, none of them consider the computational overhead and efficiency of UI2Code tasks.